centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-remote-server/using-packages.md

 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
+import DatabaseRepository from '../_database-repository.mdx';
+import DatabaseLocalInstall from '../_database-local-install.mdx';
+import DatabaseRemoteInstall from '../_database-remote-install.mdx';

 Centreon provides RPM and DEB packages for its products through the Centreon Open Source version available free of charge in our repository.